What Is a Stated Income Loan?

 Stated income loans were popular in the early 2000’s and sometimes they were abused when lenders did not carefully check income.
 Too many people were given these loans, and when many defaulted, it caused major problems in US and international markets.
 Today, stated income loans are available, but you usually need a 660 credit score and the LTV can usually not be more than 80%, so you need to bring a down payment.

-How Do You Qualify For a Stated Income Loan?
+How Do I Qualify For a Stated Income Loan?

 To get a bank statement loan, you can expect to need to meet these requirements: